-This dessert is typical of the Latin American cuisine, in Uruguay, it often transports us to the kitchen of our grandmothers preparing this simple and tasty homemade dessert.
+This dessert is typical of Latin American cuisine.
+In Uruguay, it often transports us to the kitchen of our grandmothers preparing this simple and tasty homemade dessert.

 This delight is easy to prepare.
 Some prefer it hot, others cold, but either way, cinnamon is one of the ingredients to first “awake” our senses.

 The traditional recipe in Uruguay consists of white rice, milk, yolks, vanilla, cinnamon, and sugar.

 Cook the rice with the milk, half of the sugar, and the vanilla for around 10-15 minutes.
 Then, add the yolks and the rest of the sugar.